UtkarshOnGitHub/BlogHead/README.md

 # Project-Everhour
 Blog Head
 Publish your passions your way.
 Whether you'd like to share your knowledge, experiences or the latest news, create a unique and beautiful blog.
+A blog, short for weblog, is a frequently updated web page used for personal commentary or business content.
+Blogs are often interactive and include sections at the bottom of individual blog posts where readers can leave comments.

 # URL's :
 * Clone : https://bloghead.vercel.app/ (Click and explore)